jess-n-chen/jc-cu-c14-tech-blog/README.md

-# Jessica Chen - E-Commerce Back End
+# Jessica Chen - Tech Blog

-## Columbia University Bootcamp - Object-Relational Mapping (ORM) Challenge: E-commerce Back End
+## Columbia University Bootcamp - Model-View-Controller (MVC) Challenge: Tech Blog

-> This repository contains my code for an e-commerce website backend to manage category, product and tag data using API endpoints.
+> This repository contains my CMS-style blog site that allows users to publish and comment on other posts.
 > Link to Live Site:

 ## Table of Contents